Get more bookings.

 Recommended: 100+ Essential Items for Your Airbnb (Complete Furniture & Supplies Checklist)

-2. Make sure you have plenty of storage space
+3. Make sure you have plenty of storage space

-And, make sure to address any small plumbing issues that are already popping up.
+This is the time to address any small plumbing issues that are already popping up.
 Maybe your garbage disposal doesn’t always turn on.
 Maybe a toilet is starting to leak a bit.
+Addressing these minor issues now can save you tons of money down the road (and help you avoid negative Airbnb reviews!).

 Recommended: Rental Property Maintenance: Don’t Miss Out on These Crucial Steps